zoffixznet/sqlite4ember/README.md

 You do not need a separate web or database server.
 This script embeds the Mojolicious web server, and SQLite is a single-file daemonless SQL database.

-Should be easily adaptable to other MVCs.
-Great for front end development.
-Feasible for small production apps, but you'll need to add authentication.
+* Should be easily adaptable to other MVCs.
+* Great for front end development.
+* Feasible for smaller production apps in terms of stability and performance, but you'll need to add authentication.

 ## Performance
 Small queries on small tables take 5ms or less on my system according to Chrome's developer console